coderefinery/DEPRECATED-git-archaeology/guide.md

 at the end of this lesson.

+### Live better than reading the website material

+It is better to demonstrate the commands live and type-along.
+Ideally connecting to examples discussed earlier.
+Also show that `git blame` and `git show` are available on GitHub and GitLab.

 ### Questions to involve participants

 - Have you ever found a bug in your code and wondered whether it has affected published results?